-The Division of Business has a computer lab in Yenni Hall including multiple computers, laser printer, and development software.
-Business classes are conducted using state-of-the-art audiovisual tools, including computer graphics in the classroom, LCD projection systems for computer and video/DVD projection, and other visual presentation tools.
+The Division of Business Business classes are conducted using state-of-the-art audiovisual tools, including computer graphics in the classroom, LCD projection systems for computer and video/DVD projection, and other visual presentation tools.

 Chemistry has four large fully equipped laboratories for general, analytical, organic and physical chemistry.
 In addition, there are laboratories for student and faculty research and for instrumental analysis.
 A departmental library gives convenient access to chemical reference works.